Most of us writing about story pick one of the following terms and stick with it:

 In the case of characters of colour, we have the trope of ‘magical negro‘, in which black characters are noble and strong but exist only to facilitate the character arc of white characters (most often male).

-Bear in mind: ‘range of change’ refers to psychological growth only.
+Bear in mind: ‘scope of change’ refers to psychological growth only.
 It does not refer to ‘changes in circumstance’.
 It does not refer to ‘from dead to alive’ (e.g. Million Dollar Baby) or to changes in fortune (rag to riches and vice versa).

-Fangirl Jeanne reminds us to look at who gets to live and thrive inside storyworlds.
+Fangirl Jeanne reminds us to look at who gets to live and thrive inside settings.
 Also, who is redeemed?
 The theme of redemption has an especially non-diverse history within storytelling.
 It is almost always a white man who is redeemed, and people are murdered, brutalised and raped all around him in order for redemption to happen.

 Joss Whedon’s body of work is worth an especially close look for a pattern in which the male characters get to live and thrive after redemption.
 This article makes me glad Firefly was cancelled after one season.

-Who has the most noticeable self-revelation?
+Who has the most noticeable anagnorisis?

 Some characters completely change their philosophy between the beginning and end of the story.
 This is sometimes called a ‘reversal of values’.

-This is intimately connected to ‘who has the biggest range of change’, of course.
+This is intimately connected to ‘who has the biggest scope of change’, of course.
 This is simply an extra question to help you pick that character.
 The one who changes.
 Because it’s so easy to get blindsided by ‘changes in circumstance’.

 Related to this is another important question: